FOSSforlife/ch-downloader/README.md

-Downloads Clone Hero drum charts from my favorite artists.
+Downloads Clone Hero drum charts from your favorite artists.

 # Usage